-The dramatic impacts suffered by communities near to Chelsea during Tropical Storm Irene have made it clear that the existing pattern of development which encourages a majority of development to be clustered in the Village must be evaluated against the potential for flood hazard damages.
-Chelsea received little damage from Irene, but it is reasonable to surmise that had the weather patterns been slightly different, the tropical storm might have had a devastating impact on Chelsea's Village.
+The dramatic impacts suffered by communities near to Chelsea during Tropical Storm Irene and the flooding in July 2023 have made it clear that the existing pattern of development which encourages a majority of development to be clustered in the Village must be evaluated against the potential for flood hazard damages.
+Chelsea received little damage from Irene, but the July 2023 storm and subsequent flooding resulted in significant damage.
+It is reasonable to surmise that with the weather patterns changing, future storms might have a[n even more] devastating impact on Chelsea's village.